CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 Based on the new standard DIN EN 62305 an overvoltage protection concept has to be created.

-For the first time in its Part 2 "Risk Management", DIN EN 62305 describes the way to a risk-oriented lightning and surge protection for the first time in a generally binding manner.
+For the first time in its Part 2 "Risk Management", DIN EN 62305 describes the way to a risk-oriented lightning and surge protection for the first time in a generally binding way.
 Part 3 deals with the "Protection of Structures and Persons", in Part 4 "Electrical and Electronic Systems in Buildings".

 In the overvoltage protection concept, of course, stand-alone power supply systems (NEA) and uninterruptible power supplies (UPSs) must be taken into account.
 Although UPSs provide some protection to the connected equipment, they are in no way to be considered a surge protector, but solely as an electronic device to be protected.

 The former three levels of coarse, medium and fine protection have been replaced by the concept of energetic coordination.
 According to the standard, overvoltage protection in the building and thus respect for the energetic coordination is only imperative if there is external lightning protection.
 In the interests of information security, overvoltage protection should also be built up in cases without external lightning protection in the building and consequently the energetic coordination should be considered.
 Simplified, this means the following:

 * Behind each protection element (SPD - Surge Protecting Device), the maximum amount of energy caused by overvoltage must be the same as that of all the electrical devices behind it (including the following SPDs).
-A pure network is of course much more robust and tolerates significantly more energy than z.
+A pure network is of course much more robust and tolerates much more energy than z.
 B. the interface of a network card in a PC.
 * All used SPDs must be compatible.
 The output of an upstream SPD and the input of the following must be matched.
 Evidence of energetic coordination can be provided in three ways:
-The construction of the lightning and overvoltage protection means that lightning protection zones (LPZ, LPZ, Lightning Protection Zone) are formed like onion shells.
+The construction of lightning and overvoltage protection means that lightning protection zones (LPZ, LPZ, Lightning Protection Zone) are formed like onion shells.
 With increasing protection they are called from outside to inside with LPZ 0, LPZ 1, LPZ 2 etc. In this case, a zone can only be formed if there is the next outer one: Thus, it is not possible to realize an LPZ 2 without having the LPZ 1 as well.

 For simple electrical and electromechanical devices, the LPZ 1 is usually sufficient.
 To protect electronic devices (IT hardware, UPS, etc.), at least the LPZ 2 must be implemented.
 For particularly sensitive devices, such.
 B. in medical or instrumentation can quite the LPZ 3 may be required.